If you’re look to improve your nutrition, does any of this sound familiar to you?

 Whey is available in three different forms:

-If you’re just starting out with protein supplements, then whey can be the ideal option.
+If you’re just starting out with protein shakes, then whey can be the ideal option.
 Due to its popularity, there are plenty of different providers and flavours out there to try.
 And it’s not too expensive compared to some of the others.

 During the production of cheese, whey separates itself from casein – another source of protein which is also available as a supplement.